PM unveils Gati Shakti National Master Plan for infrastructure | Science-Environment

 ''What was done in 27 years, we are doing in it in less than half that time,'' he said.

-In five years prior to the BJP government coming to power in 2014, 1,900-km of the rail line was doubled, while in the last 7 years 9,000-km of rail line doubling has happened.
+In five years before the BJP government coming to power in 2014, 1,900-km of the rail line was doubled, while in the last 7 years 9,000-km of rail line doubling has happened.

-Similarly, against 3,000 km of railway line electrification in five years prior to 2014, 24,000 km rail line doubling has happened in the last 7 years.
+Similarly, against 3,000 km of railway line electrification in five years before 2014, 24,000 km rail line doubling has happened in the last 7 years.

-Vessel turnaround time at ports has been reduced from 41 to 27 hours and attempts are being made to reduce it further, he said, adding 4.25 lakh circuit km of power transmission line have been laid against 3 lakh circuit km in five years prior to 2014.
+Vessel turnaround time at ports has been reduced from 41 to 27 hours and attempts are being made to reduce it further, he said, adding 4.25 lakh circuit km of power transmission line have been laid against 3 lakh circuit km in five years before 2014.

 Renewable energy has expanded the times, he said.